omnistrate-community/ci-cd-example/README.md

   - **`OMNISTRATE_PASSWORD`**: Your Omnistrate password.

-- Ensure that your Compose Spec file:
+- Ensure that your Compose Spec file is correctly configured:
   - Include the `x-omnistrate-image-registry-attributes` section as shown below:
     ```yaml
     x-omnistrate-image-registry-attributes: